cp3402-students/cp3402-2022-1-env-group-11-sp52/site.md

 5. **SCHEDULE:** The academic calendar and schedule description are found on the schedule page.
 A call to action button within this block is linked to the registration page and can be changed as necessary using the WordPress editor.

 6. **CONTACT US:** The contact page includes all the standard information — name, location, email, and so forth.
 These can be edited directly from WordPress.
 The map image links to Google Maps.

+## SubPages

+1. **LEARNING ENVIRONMENT:** The learning environment page, a sub-page of the About Us web page, offers further details about the Baizonn Learning Center.
+It can be edited using the WordPress editor or Elementor plugin.

+2. **STUDENT EXPERIENCE:** The student experience page is a component of the About Us website that features recent learning center-related news and a call to action button in the footer.
+It can be modified using the WordPress editor or the Elementor plugin.

+3. **CLASSES:** Additional courses are available on the Classes page, a subpage of the About Us page, which also has a call to action button in the footer.
+Either the Elementor plugin or the WordPress editor can be used to edit it.

+4. **REGISTRATION:** The Registration/sign-up page is a subpage of the Contact Us page, however, it can be moved to the main menu if necessary.
+It has a registration form that was developed using the "Fluent forms" plugin.
+Users can fill up this form, and an email will then be sent to the specified inbox after submission.

+##Plugins

+WordPress uses Plugins to gain additional functionality, features, and tools that are not theme-specific, meaning you could use the same theme and end up with entirely different sites in terms of function and potential.
+It is important to note that much of the functionality and plugins can be found in the sidebar widget area.
+For this site, we took advantage of a number of useful plugins to enhance the site.
+Each plugin, its use, and any useful details can be found below:

+1. **Elementor:** Elementor is the leading website building platform for WordPress, enabling web creators to build professional, pixel-perfect websites with an intuitive visual builder.
+Quickly create amazing websites for your clients or your business with complete control over every piece, without writing a single line of code.
+Join a vast community of web creators from all around the world who deliver exceptional websites using Elementor.
+You can find more information on the plugin and extra features for premium use here: https://wordpress.org/plugins/elementor/

+2. **Fluent Forms:** This plugin offers you all the premium features, plus many more completely unique additional features.
+A perfect WordPress Form builder plugin should be developed in a way so that you don’t have to code every time you need to integrate a form in your website, but can be set up in minutes Information regarding this plugin can be found here: https://wordpress.org/plugins/fluentform/

+3. **Essential Addons for Elementor:** This plugin enhances your Elementor page-building experience with 80+ creative elements and extensions.
+Add powers to your page builder using our easy-to-use elements which were designed to make your next WordPress page and post design easier and prettier than ever before.
+You can find more information on the plugin and extra features for premium use here: https://wordpress.org/plugins/essential-addons-for-elementor-lite/

+4. **Templately:** This plugin saves all your designs with Templately & deploys on hundreds of websites with 1-click.
+Increase productivity and power up your whole team to build websites faster than ever before.
+You can find more information on the plugin and extra features for premium use here: https://wordpress.org/plugins/templately/#description